MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-config-data-for-records.md

 # Export and import configuration data for the record channel

-By using the Configuration Migration tool, you can migrate the configurations from the source organization to the target organization for the records that're configured to use unified routing.
+Use the Configuration Migration tool to migrate the configurations from the source organization to the target organization for the records that're based on unified routing.

 For information on how to use the Configuration Migration tool, see the following articles: